kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 });
 ```

 ???
+I'll switch over to client code because it's easier to show than arbitrary URLs.

 In the course of our consulting work I wrote a Node client for this API which works on the server or in browser; PHP, Go, Ruby, Angular.js and Backbone.js client libraries also exist

 ---
 <!-- .slide: class="center" -->